-The proposed project would continue to only use the existing disturbed and already heavily impacted oak woodland, landscape/ornamental, and non-native annual grassland communities.
-Impact areas will not be expanded by the proposed project; uses will only change in already heavily impacted areas.
-Although construction and site development will be limited, the analysis concluded that ground disturbance or construction noise may result in potentially significant impacts to nesting birds and bats, and therefore included mitigation measures that, when implemented, would reduce impacts to less than significant.
+A biological resource analysis was prepared by Monk & Associates, Inc. (September 14, 2015, Monk & Associates), to identify potentially significant impacts that could occur to sensitive biological resources from the proposed project.
+The proposed project would continue to only use the existing disturbed and already heavily impacted areas.
+Although construction and site development will be limited, the analysis concluded that ground disturbance may result in potentially significant impacts to nesting birds and bats, and therefore included mitigation measures that, when implemented, would reduce impacts to less than significant.

 a.
-According to the California Native Plant Society (CNPS) Inventory and the California Department of Fish and Wildlife (CDFW) Natural Diversity Database, RareFind application (CNDDB), a total of 21 special-status plant species are known to occur within five miles of the project site.
+According to the California Native Plant Society (CNPS) and the California Department of Fish and Wildlife (CDFW) Natural Diversity Database, RareFind application (CNDDB), a total of 21 special-status plant species are known to occur within five miles of the project site.
 No special-status plants have been mapped on the project site.